-Infrequent Usage: If the vehicle is driven infrequently, remove the black, negative (-) cable from the battery.
-This helps keep the battery from running down.
+Infrequent Usage: Remove the 12-volt battery black, negative (-) cable, the one that is exposed, to keep the battery from running down.

-Extended Storage: For extended storage of the vehicle, remove the black, negative (-) cable from the battery or use a battery trickle charger.
-This helps maintain the charge of the battery over an extended period of time.
+Extended Storage: Remove the 12-volt battery black, negative (-) cable from the battery or use a battery trickle charger.